 Combined Bragg and Small Angle light scattering

 Both the bragg scattering and the small angle scattering regime are accessible with this instrument with high angular and temporal resolution, thus probing the sample both at the length scale of typical particle distances and lattice constants and the length scale of its micro-structure.
 The two rotating detector arms collect light from the full azimuthal range and leave the fragile sample undisturbed (PRX submitted 1.2014).
 This set-up and its prototype (Nuovo Cimento D 16, 1149-1157 (1994)) herited from late K. Schätzel were used to study the solidification kinetics of sterically stabilized PMMA hard spheres (J. Coll.
 Interface Sci.
 207, 119 - 127 (1998), collaboration with W. v.
 Megen) and PS-microgel hard spheres (J. Chem Phys.
 130, 084502 (2009), Phys.
 Rev. E 79, 010601(R) (2009), Phys.
 Rev. Lett.
 102, 038302 (2009), collaboration with E. Bartsch and H. J. Schöpe).
 In the shown example the SALS signal exhibits dynamic scaling and originates from a foam-like micro structure formed within the polycrystalline sample during coarsening (Phys.
 Rev. E 81, 051401 (1-20) (2010)).
+More recently, we studied the different solidification scenarios of hard spheres with and without additional depletion attraction to learn about the pathways from nuclei to micro-structure in colloidal suspensions (J. Chem.
+Phys.
+143, 064901 (2015))

 Combination Light Scattering Experiment